-SentinelOne to Boost Regional Cyber Resilience at GITEX Africa 2023
+SentinelOne to boost regional cyber resilience at GITEX Africa 2023

-SentinelOne (www.SentinelOne.com), the global leader in autonomous cybersecurity, will be participating at GITEX Africa 2023 (www.GITEXAfrica.com), the continent's premier all-inclusive technology event from May 31 – June 2 in Marrakech, Morocco.
+Dubai, UAE: SentinelOne, the global leader in autonomous cybersecurity, will be participating at GITEX Africa 2023, the continent's premier all-inclusive technology event from May 31 – June 2 in Marrakech, Morocco.
 The company will be showcasing their Singularity XDR Platform, Cloud Workload Security, and Singularity Identity solutions at the event, promoting cybersecurity awareness and bolstering the expansion of the African tech ecosystem.

 Africa’s cybersecurity landscape is being shaped by a rapid digital transformation across the region, necessitating robust measures to secure the digital future.
 With the increasing adoption of digital technologies, there is a growing focus on safeguarding sensitive information, critical data, and digital assets.
 Proactive cybersecurity solutions are crucial for organizations embracing digital transformation, IoT, and cloud computing.